George Coulthard: Illness and death

 In November 1882, Coulthard was appointed umpire for Ivo Bligh's touring England XI on its famous quest to recover The Ashes.
 Coulthard fell ill during a sea voyage early on in the tour, and on the second day of a match in Newcastle, suffered "severe indisposition" and retired from his post.
-Coulthard had contracted tuberculosis, and was feared to be on the verge of death by the start of the 1883 VFA season.
+Coulthard had contracted tuberculosis, and he was feared to be on the verge of death by the start of the 1883 VFA season.
 It was arranged that all proceeds from a June match between Carlton and Melbourne on the MCG be donated to Coulthard.
 The Melbourne press, noting Coulthard's popularity, anticipated a record attendance for football in Australia.
 However, stormy weather kept the turnout to no more than 5,000.
 Hotham, the club with which Coulthard had feuded the previous year, was among the contributors to his fund.

 On 20 October 1883, Coulthard was reportedly "confined to his bed in a dangerous state".
-Delirious as he succumbed to the disease, Coulthard made apparent references to his suspension from the VFA, saying "It is not true they're going to disqualify me.
+Delirious as he succumbed to the disease, Coulthard made apparent references to his suspension from the VFA, saying: "It is not true they're going to disqualify me.
 Surely they won't disqualify me."
-News of his death on 22 October was met with an outpouring of public grief, and a large procession followed Coulthard's remains from his Lygon Street home to his funeral.
+News of his death at 223 Lygon Street in Carlton, Victoria on 22 October was met with an outpouring of public grief, and a large procession followed Coulthard's remains from his Lygon Street home to his funeral.
 He was buried at the Melbourne General Cemetery next to Princes Park, home of the Carlton Football Club.

 One sportswriter closed his obituary to Coulthard with the following words:

 A benefit concert was staged later that year in Carlton for Coulthard's surviving wife and daughter.
 On the night of the event, Melbourne identity Edmund Finn recited to the packed venue an original poem about Coulthard, which read in part: